 We’d suggest not covering up negative reviews (but eliminating), or they turn out as a more significant crisis in the future.

 - Respond Swiftly and Courteously

 Neil states that if your brand has been receiving criticism over Twitter, a steady and plain “We are mindful of the concern.
 We have been trying to get rid of it and will get back to you as soon as we can” would be more appropriate than a late response with further insights.

 A scandal spread in the users of Whole Foods, whose CEO John Mackey’s WSJ op-ed on the health service reform launched by Obama.

-The firm, in a time of 2 days delivered a response note stating that there have been “Many views on the problem, as well as that in our own firm” and allowed others to express their thoughts on the concern.
+In a time of 2 days, the firm delivered a response note stating that there have been “Many views on the problem, as well as that in our firm” and allowed others to express their thoughts on the concern.